-The Master of Education in reading is an accelerated online degree program that helps novice and veteran teachers further their education to become licensed specialists in one of four concentrations: reading, literacy and culture, intervention, or dyslexia intervention.
+The Master of Education in reading is an accelerated online degree program that helps novice and veteran teachers become specialized educators in one of four concentrations: reading, literacy and culture, intervention, or dyslexia therapist.
 Candidates of this program may continue teaching while they learn a multitude of skills, such as diagnosing reading difficulties, developing strategies for vocabulary and comprehension, and teaching children with diverse needs.
 The program also includes supervised clinical experiences in early intervention, summer reading practicum, and an advanced reading practicum.